marko-js/rollup/README.md

 # Features

-1. Compiles Marko templates for the browser.
+1. Compiles Marko templates for the server and browser.
 2. Externalizes styles to be consumed by other tools (eg: [rollup-plugin-postcss](https://github.com/egoist/rollup-plugin-postcss#readme)).
 3. Can calculate browser dependencies for a page template and send only templates with components to the browser.
 4. Can output a bundle which automatically initializes Marko components.
+5. Can create a [_linked_](#linked-config) build for both the server and browser with automated asset management.

 **Note: The Marko runtime is authored in commonjs, this means the `@rollup/plugin-commonjs` is required!**